panva/node-oidc-provider/docs/configuration.md

 ### revocationEndpointAuthMethods

-List of Client Authentication methods supported by this OP's Revocation Endpoint
+Array of Client Authentication methods supported by this OP's Revocation Endpoint.
+If no configuration value is provided the same values as for tokenEndpointAuthMethods will be used.
+Supported values list is the same as for tokenEndpointAuthMethods

 _**affects**_: discovery, client authentication for revocation, registration and registration management